Nets announce partnership with Infor, will add logo to jersey

 The Brooklyn Nets have partnered with Infor, a centralized digital platform that will aim to enhance data visualization and to further unify all of Basketball Operations, the franchise announced today.

-Of course, this means that starting next season, the Nets will also be adding Infor’s logo as a patch on their jerseys, a move that closely the Boston Celtics’ agreement with General Electric last month.
+Of course, this means that starting next season, the Nets will also be adding Infor’s logo as a patch on their jerseys, a move that closely follows the Boston Celtics’ agreement with General Electric last month.
 In a press release, the Nets’ franchise seems more than excited to bring the data company to the table.

 From the release: